yasenhorozov/esp-hosted-mcu-biser/README.md

 With jumper cables, 'Standard SPI' and 'Dual SPI' solutions are easiest to evaluate, without much of hardware dependencies.
 SDIO 1-Bit can be tested with jumper cables, but it needs some additional hardware config, such as installation of external pull-up registers.

 In case case of dedicated platforms, Blutooth uses standard HCI over UART.
 In rest of cases, Bluetooth and Wi-Fi uses same transport and hence less GPIOs and less complicated.
-In shared mode, bluetooth runs as vHCI (multiplexed mode)
+In shared mode, bluetooth runs as Hosted HCI (multiplexed mode)

 ## 7 ESP-Hosted-MCU Header